Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 - Questions to start a conversation must be relevant to your conversation partner, either professionally or personally.
 Even though this may seem obvious, always keep this at the back of your mind.

 - Interesting conversation questions must be relatable.
 You’re more likely to resonate with your conversation partner if you ask them about movies, books, or newspaper headlines, rather than the quantum nature of consciousness.
-Obviously, as the conversation goes deeper, more specific questions and subjects will start cropping up.
+Obviously, as the conversation topics go deeper, more specific questions will start to crop up.

 - A question hailed as possibly the best conversation question ever is What do you like most about what you do? and its permutations.
 The danger is you may come across people who genuinely hate their jobs.
 If you do, be compassionate and listen to what have to say.